harshpandit2004/Goal-Decimator/README.md

 - Users can add unique individual goals with automatically generated random keys.
 - Scrollable list of goals implemented using FlatList.
 - Implemented component compartmentalization and create a hierarchical object model for better organization and reusability.
+- Implement a method to remove a goal when it is tapped or when a button on it is pressed.

 ## Features to be Added

-- Implement a method to remove a goal when it is tapped or when a button on it is pressed.
+- None.
+Project Completed and Terminated.